-- Deliver Adopt a Rancher to eight classes - Deliver Taking Action for Prairie programming to ten classes - Survey at least 70% of students who participated in Adopt a Rancher and Taking Action for Prairie to determine their level of conservation knowledge pre- and post-participation.

-- Survey all the teachers who participated in Adopt a Rancher and Taking Action for Prairie to determine their level of interest and program impressions. - 1.2.3 Strategy: Provide urban and rural general public with information about native prairie stewardship and biodiversity through awareness programs such as social media, Native Prairie Speaker Series, Agribition, Native Prairie Appreciation Week and Ecological Goods and Services Week. - 1.3 Measuring Success - Provide Canadian Western Agribition with Agri-Ed programming through five days of class-specific Pitch it for Pipits and Plovers and one interactive booth display. - Organize annual Native Prairie Appreciation Week events, including booths at 4 urban markets and a pasture tour. - Organize an Ecological Goods and Services Week in the Winter/Spring. - 1.2.4.
+- Survey at least 70% of students who participated in Adopt a Rancher and Taking Action for Prairie to determine their level of conservation knowledge pre- and post-participation. - Survey all the teachers who participated in Adopt a Rancher and Taking Action for Prairie to determine their level of interest and program impressions. - 1.2.3 Strategy: Provide urban and rural general public with information about native prairie stewardship and biodiversity through awareness programs such as social media, Native Prairie Speaker Series, Agribition, Native Prairie Appreciation Week and Ecological Goods and Services Week. - 1.3 Measuring Success - Provide Canadian Western Agribition with Agri-Ed programming through five days of class-specific Pitch it for Pipits and Plovers and one interactive booth display, as long as the event occurs in 2020. - Organize annual Native Prairie Appreciation Week virtual events, as the Covid-19 pandemic prevents PCAP from doing any in-person events. - Organize an Ecological Goods and Services Week in the Winter/Spring. - 1.2.4.
 Strategy: Engage, build and maintain a positive relationship within the PCAP partnership that is inclusive of all native prairie stakeholders.

-- Host three regular PCAP Partner meetings. - Coordinate three PCAP Executive Committee meetings. - Participate in two native prairie stakeholder meetings (i.e., South of the Divide Conservation Action Program Annual General Meeting, Saskatchewan Stock Growers Annual General Meeting). - Evaluate all partners annually to determine level of participation and contribution to Partnership; provide interested organizations seeking to become partners with an opportunity to present to the Steering Committee. - Seek out an organization that can provide a First Nations perspective
+- ➤ Host three regular PCAP Partner meetings. - > Coordinate three PCAP Executive Committee meetings. - Participate in two native prairie stakeholder meetings (i.e., South of the Divide Conservation Action Program Annual General Meeting, Saskatchewan Stock Growers Annual General Meeting, if they occur). - ➤ Invite partners to contribute to the Partner Spotlight section of the eNewsletter every month. - Evaluate all partners annually to determine level of participation and contribution to Partnership; provide interested organizations seeking to become partners with an opportunity to present to the Steering Committee. - Seek out an organization that can provide a First Nations perspective